-CB CHA'PELLE BROWN All-Big 12 Candidate
+✓ CB CHA'PELLE BROWN All-Big 12 Candidate

-He is enjoying a fantastic season, with 72 tackles (49 solo), a team-best 14 third down stops, four more tackles for zero, two interceptions. one of which he returned for the winning points in a 31-24 over Eastern Washington.
-He has played all 694 snaps on defense and also has 10 PBU's and six TFLs, which includes a sack.
-All this while usually covering receivers several inches taller than him (he's 5-7).
+He is enjoying a fantastic season, with 68 tackles (47 solo), a team-best 12 third down stops, four more tackles for zero, two interceptions, one of which he returned for the winning points in a 31-24 over Eastern Washington.
+He has played all 621 snaps on defense and also has eight PBU's and six TFLs, which includes a sack.
+All this while usually covering receivers several inches taller than he.

-DT GEORGE HYPOLITE Bednarik, Lott, Outland, All-American Candidate /All-Big 12 Candidate
+✓ DT GEORGE HYPOLITE Bednarik, Lott, Outland, All-American Candidate /All-Big 12 Candidate

 Named one of 20 quarterfinalists for the Lott Trophy on October 29; a first-team midseason All-Big 12 first-teamer (Phil Steele's), he's having a solid senior season, doing what he does best, clogging up the run.
-He has played 79 percent of CU's snaps on defense (547 of 694), racking up 35 tackles.
-He has 11 hurries, five tackles for losses, seven stops for zero and five third down stops.
+He has played over 76 percent of CU's snaps on defense (490 of 621), racking up 32 tackles.
+He has eight hurries, five tackles for losses, six stops for zero and four third down stops.

-OLB BRAD JONES All-Big 12 Candidate
+✓ OLB BRAD JONES All-Big 12 Candidate

-He is having an outstanding season, racking up 60 tackles to date (36 solo), with team highs of 13 quarterback hurries, 10 tackles for losses and five QB sacks.
-He also has eight third down stops, and a key forced fumble late in the K-State game that helped preserve a 14-13 win.
+He is having an outstanding season, racking up 54 tackles to date (33 solo), with a team-high 13 quarterback hurries and five QB sacks.
+He has nine TFLs in all, with eight third down stops, and a key forced fumble late in the K-State game that helped preserve a 14-13 win.